tommy-chin/Election_Analysis/README.md

 # Election_Analysis
 ## Overview of Election Audit
 ### Purpose
 A request was submitted by a Colorado election commission committee to provide an election analysis on a US congressional precinct in Colorado.
 More specifically, it was requested that this process be automated using Python instead of manually with Excel.
-This would enable the Python script created to be used for other congressional predict elections within or even out of the state.
+By automating this election analysis process, the hope was to use the created Python code for multiple different elections in the United States.
 ## Election Audit Results
 Please refer to https://github.com/tommy-chin/Election_Analysis/blob/main/PyPoll_Challenge.py for more insight on the script written for this election audit analysis and to https://github.com/tommy-chin/Election_Analysis/blob/main/analysis/election_analysis.txt for a overview of the election audit results.
 ### List of Questions and Answers